-Response Team: A team of individuals who are responsible for addressing security issues discovered in a product or service.
-Depending on the circumstances, this might be a formal response team from an organization, a group of volunteers on an open source project, or an independent panel of volunteers (such as the Internet Bug Bounty).
+- A team of individuals who are responsible for addressing security issues found in a product or service.
+Depending on the circumstances, this might be a formal security team from an organization, a group of volunteers on an open source project, or an independent panel of volunteers (such as the Internet Bug Bounty).

-Bug Report: A Researcher's description of a potential security vulnerability in a particular product or service.
-On HackerOne, Bug Reports always start out as non-public submissions to the appropriate Response Team.
+- A Finder's description of a potential security vulnerability in a particular product or service.
+On HackerOne, Reports always start out as non-public submissions to the appropriate Security Team.

-Vulnerability: A software bug that would allow an attacker to perform an action in violation of an expressed security policy.
+- A software bug that would allow an attacker to perform an action in violation of an expressed security policy.
 A bug that enables escalated access or privilege is a vulnerability.
 Design flaws and failures to adhere to security best practices may qualify as vulnerabilities.
-Weaknesses exploited by viruses, malicious code, and social engineering are not considered vulnerabilities unless the Response Team says otherwise in the vulnerability scope.
+Weaknesses exploited by viruses, malicious code, and social engineering are not considered vulnerabilities unless the Security Team says otherwise in the program's policy.

 Changes to These Guidelines

 We may revise these guidelines from time to time.
-The most current version of the guidelines will always be at https://hackerone.com/disclosure-guidelines.
+The current version is 1.2, updated on July 29, 2019 will always be at https://www.hackerone.com/disclosure-guidelines.
 If we make changes that we believe will substantially alter your rights, we will email you and prominently display a notice on our site 7 days before we make those changes.